-iii.
-Assessing (or threatening to assess) rent for any period during which the resident's access or occupancy was prevented because of COVID-19 (e.g., seasonal/college housing closed; people who planned to move in but are prevented from doing so; and people who were forced to leave due to COVID-19-related needs of their own or others).
+- iii.
+Assessing (or threatening to assess) rent for any period during which the resident's access or occupancy was prevented because of COVID-19 (e.g., seasonal/college housing closed; people who planned to move in but are prevented from doing so; and people who were forced to leave due to COVID-19-related needs of their own or others). - iv.
+Serving or enforcing (or threatening to serve or enforce) any notice requiring a resident to vacate (including an eviction notice, notice to pay or vacate, notice of unlawful detainer, notice of termination of rental, or notice to comply or vacate (e.g., requiring a non-paying tenant to move to a cheaper or smaller unit)).
+This prohibition applies to tenancies expiring during the moratorium.